 The computer environment has long become more than a tool or a teaching tool.
 For years, the computer has been around all aspects of our lives, and of course it does not skip the home entertainment center, and the average user spends many hours in front of the computer watching movies, listening to music, or killing virtual enemies.

-Computer, or maybe turn to another market altogether?
+As an integral part of these activities, most users find themselves in the dilemma of which audio system to buy into a computer.
+Will it be a system? speakers Which is defined in advance as a system speakers Computer, or maybe turn to another market altogether?
 Do you choose 2.1, 5.1, or maybe 2.0 at all?
 What does this system mean 2.1 or 2.0?
 How do we approach the process of selecting a specific system in our budget?
 If they are just some of the questions that arise for almost every one of us when he wants to enhance the entertainment experience from the computer.